-Interim President of the University; Professor of Computer Science; Professor of Electrical and Computer Engineering; Professor of Information Systems and Management
+President; Henry L. Hillman President's Chair; Professor of Computer Science; Professor of Electrical and Computer Engineering; Professor of Information Systems and Management

-The office of vice provost for research also reports to Jahanian, where he is responsible for fostering excellence in research, scholarship and creative activities across the entire campus.
-He brings to CMU extensive leadership and administrative expertise, not only in supporting and nurturing foundational research within and across disciplines, but also in translating research into technologies and practices that benefit society.
+A nationally recognized computer scientist, entrepreneur, public servant and higher education leader, Jahanian brings to CMU extensive leadership and administrative expertise, not only in advancing research and education within and across disciplines, but also in translating research into technologies and practices that benefit society.

 He first joined CMU as vice president for research in 2014, where he was responsible for nurturing excellence in research, scholarship and creative activities.
 In his role as provost and